35+ Fun, Cheap, and Free Things to Do in Seattle

 Need more help planning your trip to Seattle?
 Check out our list of the essential travel planning resources.

 From strolling the Arboretum to getting zen in the Japanese garden, you’ll follow more free and cheap things to do in Seattle than you can possibly cover during your visit.
+I hope this list will help you make a budget trip to Seattle possible.

 More articles to help you plan your trip to Seattle